AlineVII/Elaina/README.md

 # Elaina
-The Discord bot made for osu!droid and Malody
+The Discord bot made for osu!droid and Malody.